 In most state correctional systems, education of incarcerated inmates is a legislative mandate.
 Although most institutions have some kind of education program, there are marked differences in kind and extent.
 Early efforts were aimed simply at teaching prisoner to read.
 With 12 million people in the United States considered functionally illiterate, it is not too surprising that those at the bottom of the barrel have literacy problems in even greater measure.

 Notably, today most prisoners are able to achieve at least a high school education (or GED) through institutional programs, and it is imperative to keep in mind that in the “past” the more progressive institutions were offering courses at the two-year and four-year college level.
 Indeed, without education, prisoners leave prison and return to the same environments of hopelessness and desperation with the same inability to cope with the demands of living and making a living.

-Education is a means of providing an opportunity for change that helps the person and serves the interest of society by providing the person in prison with inspiration for change and the positive means of pursuing positive alternatives to past criminal lifestyles.
+Education is a means of providing an opportunity for change that helps the person and serves the interests of society by providing the person in prison with inspiration for change and the positive means of pursuing positive alternatives to past criminal lifestyles.
 Ultimately, most people in prison will be released back into their communities; back into society.
-The question many people fail to consider is how they will return.
+The question many people fail to consider is: how they will return.
 Yes, with what attitude, values, or behavior?